Kaal Bhairav Rahasya: Season 2

-This story is based on the supernatural thriller by the veteran Tamil writer Indra Soundarrajan, The Palace of Kottaipuram (Kottai Purathu Veedu) which was also made into a successful daily soap under the same name in 1990.
+This story is based on the supernatural thriller by the veteran Tamil writer Indra Soundarrajan, The Palace of Kottaipuram (Kottai Purathu Veedu), which was also made into a successful daily soap under the same name in 1990.

-The story begins in the year 1868, with a woman named Lali carrying her child, trying to escape from King Vikram Singh (Manoj Verma) and his guards.
+The story begins in the year 1868, with a woman named Lali carrying her child, trying to escape from King Vikram Singh and his guards.
 She seeks shelter in Kaal Bhairav's temple but is unfortunately caught by the king.
 He kills her son and rapes her.
 The villagers reach the temple but the king has already stabbed her by then.
 Lali curses the evil king that all his future successors will die before celebrating their 30th birthday and his lineage will come to an end.

 The story then shifts to the current time.
-Veervardhan / Veer is a descendant of the evil king.
+Veervardhan/Veer is a descendant of the evil king.
 Living happily in Bhopal, away from the cursed Kanakgarh Palace, he proposes marriage to his friend, Archie but on receiving a call from his elder brother, Yashvardhan, Veer is reminded of the curse.
 On Yashvardhan's 30th birthday, Veer visits the palace only to find that his brother is in hiding waiting for the curse to pass.